-We are a small, private charitable foundation run from our family’s kitchen offices across the U.S. and in South Korea.
-Our grants range from Seed grants to startups, to larger Catalyst grants for programming and operational support of stellar nonprofits doing the real work to end poverty.
+We are a small, private charitable foundation run from our family’s kitchen offices across the U.S. and in Vietnam.
+Our grants range from Seed grants for startups, to larger Catalyst grants for programming and operational support of stellar nonprofits doing the real work to end poverty.

-We work with fifty U.S.-based partners who serve nearly forty-three million clients, 60% of whom are ultra poor (as measured by the World Bank at $1.90/day or less).
+We work with several U.S.-based partners who serve millions clients worldwide, a majority of whom are ultra poor (as measured by the World Bank at $1.90/day or less).

 Check out our entire portfolio on our Causes page and see this year’s list below.

-We support pragmatic self-help programs in education and job creation for youth and families in our own American neighborhoods as well as 125 other countries.
-Our work balances out to about 15% local and 85% global.
+We support pragmatic self-help programs in job creation and job readiness for youth and families in our own American neighborhoods as well as many other countries.
+Our work balances out to about 10% local and 90% global.

 Current Social-Impact Investments